azirkes1/bb-wildfire/README.md

 # Wildfire Management Data Clipping App

-Created in fulfillment of the requirements for the Environmental Observation and Informatics (EOI) M.S. degree at the University of Wisconsin – Madison.
+Created in fulfillment of the requirements for the Environmental Observation and Informatics (EOI) M.S. degree at the University of Wisconsin – Madison alongside The Nature Conservancy Alaska.

 ### How to run it on your own machine